scardetto/physique/FLUENT_MIGRATOR.md

 Look at all of our shiny database tasks!

 In case it wasn't obvious, all of the FluentMigrator tasks are prefixed with `db`.
-Here's a break down of each task does.
+Here's a break down of what each task does.

 ### Basic Tasks